nop90/ZeldaROTH/README.md

 Known Bugs
 --------

-- Saving a game and loading it again sometimes crashes the app
-- Saving a game and restarting from logo screen causes a crash
-- Exit to launcher function doesn't work
+- In the CIA version closing the app from 3ds menu doesn't work